Stochastic model error in the LANS-alpha and NS-alpha deconvolution models of turbulence: Introduction

+Although the residual error in a deterministic turbulence model does not consist of independent increments, for the choice of flow-parameters considered here the fact that solutions to the Navier--Stokes equations have a sensitive dependence on initial conditions and seem to forget their initial conditions exponentially over time leads to the possibility that the increments may appear independent when $\delta$ is large.
+In general, chaotic systems can produce time-series that are indistinguishable from Gaussian random noise when analyzed with any type of linear analysis---power spectrum, autocorrelation or probability distribution functions---see, for example, Sprott \cite{sprott2001}.
+Therefore, instead of performing standard statistical tests often used to check for randomness in economic data such as the Ljung--Box $Q$-statistic \cite{box2015} or the variance-ratio test of Lo and MacKinlay \cite{lo1988}, we instead content ourselves with some simple descriptive statistics.

-This paper is organized as follows: Section~2 explores the relation between $\alpha$ and $N$ in the NS-alpha deconvolution model to show that the effective averaging length scale $\alpha_0$ depends on $N$ as $\alpha_0=\alpha/\sqrt{N+1}$.
-We then derive the exponential alpha model by taking the limit $N\to\infty$ while holding $\alpha_0$ fixed.
+This paper is organized as follows: Section~2 explores the relation between $\alpha$ and $d$ in the NS-alpha deconvolution model to show that the effective averaging length scale $\alpha_0$ depends on $d$ as $\alpha_0=\alpha/\sqrt{d+1}$.
+We then derive the exponential alpha model by taking the limit $d\to\infty$ while holding $\alpha_0$ fixed.
 Section~3 describes the numerical methods used to compute the solution $u$ of the two-dimensional incompressible Navier--Stokes equations that will be plugged into the turbulence models to compute the residual error.
-In Lemma \ref{aball} we show for small enough time steps that the resulting discrete dynamical system posses a global attractor.
+In Lemma~\ref{aball} we show for small enough time steps that the resulting discrete dynamical system posses a global attractor.
 Section~4 presents our computational results including our main result on the growth rate of ${\cal E}_{\rm rms}(t)$.
+Section~5 further describes the statistical properties of residual error.
 The paper ends by summarizing our conclusions and stating some plans for future work.